nothingismagick/superdep/README.md

-# superdep
+# superdep [WIP]
-Supervise the dependencies in a node project
+Supervise the dependencies in a node project because its your project.

 ## why
 Modern `npm` will inform you about the dependencies your project integrates, specifically when they are outdated or have security implications.
 The problem is that many of the projects that you might be using have not updated their dependencies, and even if you file an issue and make a PR, there is no guarantee that anything will happen.